Kallang River body parts murder: Proceedings

 On 3 May 2006, nearly 11 months after his arrest, 51-year-old Leong Siew Chor first stood trial in the High Court of Singapore (the lower division of the Supreme Court) for the murder of Liu Hong Mei.

 At the start of the trial, the prosecution, led by Deputy Public Prosecutor (DPP) Lau Wing Yum of the AGC, based its case on the statements and confession made by Leong during his remand.
 As Leong began to take the stand after the prosecution finished presenting its case, Leong suddenly changed his story.
 He challenged the validity of his confession, saying that it was the investigating officer Roy Lim who gained his trust and induced him into penning down the incriminating statements.
 He also alleged that the inspector treated him kindly and even bought him some Chinese herbal tea to slowly gain Leong's trust and made Leong compelled to allow the police officer to record his statements that were favourable to him and help him reduce the murder charge.

 However, Inspector Lim denied the allegation.
 He said that a week after Leong made his confession to his motive of murder, Leong told him that he was feeling heaty, which made Lim decide to go to Smith Street in Chinatown to buy two bottles of herbal tea.
 He duly produced his notebook where he recorded his story, which proven that the herbal tea was indeed bought after Leong confessed, unlike what Leong claimed.
 After this, the trial judge Tay Yong Kwang ruled that Leong's confession was admissible as evidence.

 On the stand, Leong reverted to his original story, and he claimed that the death of Liu was done due to a love suicide pact between both of them.
 He said that Liu willingly allowed her lover to strangle her to death to show her sincerity and love for her.
 Leong said essentially the same about what he told the police about the suicide pact.
-Would Leong have been successful in proving it as a defence against the murder charge, he would be instead found guilty of culpable homicide not amounting to murder (or manslaughter), and faced either the maximum term of life imprisonment or up to ten years' imprisonment.
+Would Leong have been successful in proving it as a defence against the murder charge, he would instead be found guilty of culpable homicide not amounting to murder (or manslaughter), and faced either the maximum term of life imprisonment or up to ten years' imprisonment.
 Regarding the fact of Liu's supposed despondency over the affair, the police's evidence of her true optimistic feelings towards the future raised doubts over this part of Leong's suicide pact story.
 It was reported that Leong had broken down when he saw the towel he used to kill Liu.